 During this time, I realised I wanted to work as a freelance instructor and had already begun to put the necessary plans into action.
 I started a company with funding from The Prince’s Trust to be able to teach people both in horse care and riding, through online training, holding courses and organising talks.
 I even went back to the college I worked at previously to lecture part time.

-After helping many people and horses to learn more about their riding and interaction with each other, I felt there was still something missing… I decided to take on a livery yard to give me a base to work from which I hoped would enable me to reach more people.
+After helping many clients to learn more about riding and their interactions with their horses, I felt there was still something missing… I decided to take on a livery yard to give me a base to work from which I hoped would enable me to reach more people.
 But, instead of creating a place where people could come for help and understanding, I found that this time, it was the horses that came flooding in.
 They all needed someone to understand them and help them on their way and, with Mystery now in retirement, I was grateful to be riding again.

 It was in this time that I discovered an amazing horse who would teach me more about life and life with horses than I ever thought possible, a five year old warmblood called Magic.